Business Associate Agreement (BAA)

 PHI (Protected Health Information) is the combination of information about a person’s health with other information that would identify who the person is.
 Examples of PHI include patient names, phone numbers, social security numbers, and even photographs of the patient.
 This type of information can show up in a variety of ways including medical bills, emails, appointment scheduling, medical test results, and voice mail.
 It’s important to remember that PHI includes all information that comes into or leaves a covered entity.
 PHI not only covers electronic records it includes verbal, written, information visible on computer screens, and even conversations that may be overheard.

-The privacy rule gives individuals certain rights with respect to their health information.
-Their rights include but are not limited to the right to inspect any of their records and request corrections or amendments to their medical records.
+The privacy rule gives individuals certain rights concerning their health information.
+Their rights include the right to inspect any of their records and request corrections to their medical records.
 The Privacy Rule requires covered entities to notify individuals of their right to privacy and to explain how their PHI will be used and if it will be shared with anyone.

 Sarbanes-Oxley Act (SOX)